merlin-network/jinx/cosmos/x/README.md

-# Polaris Cosmos-SDK Modules
+# Jinx Cosmos-SDK Modules

-Polaris implements the following custom modules:
+Jinx implements the following custom modules:

-* `evm` - Intergrates the Polaris Ethereum as a Cosmos-SDK module
+* `evm` - Intergrates the Jinx Ethereum as a Cosmos-SDK module